o-ran-sc/ric-plt-lib-rmr/docs/rmr_set_stimeout.3.rst

 --------------------------------------------------------------------------------------------

-The rmr_set_stimeout function sets the configuration for how RMr will retry message send operations which complete with either a *timeout* or *again* completion value.
+The rmr_set_stimeout function sets the configuration for how RMR will retry message send operations which complete with either a *timeout* or *again* completion value.
 (Send operations include all of the possible message send
 functions: *rmr_send_msg(), rmr_call(), rmr_rts_msg()* and
 *rmr_wh_send_msg().* The *rloops* parameter sets the maximum number of retry loops that will be attempted before giving up and returning the unsuccessful state to the user application.
-Each retry loop is approximately 1000 attempts, and RMr does **not** invoke any sleep function between retries in the loop; a small, 1 mu-sec, sleep is executed between loop sets if the *rloops* value is greater than 1.
+Each retry loop is approximately 1000 attempts, and RMR does **not** invoke any sleep function between retries in the loop; a small, 1 mu-sec, sleep is executed between loop sets if the *rloops* value is greater than 1.